 For those of you who aren’t local to the Pioneer Valley here in MA, Katalyst is a local company in Greenfield.
 They make some super awesome fermented foods and drinks.
 I also really like the Synergy brand, which is commonly found but not local to here.
-My favorite flavor of the Katalyst kombucha is ginger and the Synergy brand is the trilogy flavor.
+My favorite flavor of the Katalyst Kombucha is ginger (it’s strong!) and the Synergy brand is the trilogy flavor.

 Why I Like It: